vamb/aboutus/en-US/terms/policy.md

 iii.	agents, contractors or third party service providers who provide operational services to	 Marine Online, such as courier services, telecommunications, information technology, payment, processing, training, market research, customer support investigation services or other services to Marine Online;

-iv.	vendors or other third party service providers in connection with products and services offered by Marine Online credit reporting agencies, including Credit Bureau (Singapore), or in the event of default or disputes, any debt collection agencies or dispute resolution centres
+iv.	vendors or other third party service providers in connection with products and services offered by Marine Online credit reporting agencies, including Credit Bureau (Singapore), or in the event of default or disputes, any debt collection agencies or dispute resolution centres;

 v.	where we require payment from you, your banks, credit card companies and their respective service providers;